dotnet/orleans/src/Documentation/clusters_and_clients/configuration_guide/server_configuration.md

 * `AddFromApplicationBaseDirectory()` loads and adds all assemblies in the current base path (see `AppDomain.BaseDirectory`).

 Assemblies added by the above methods can be supplemented using the following extension methods on their return type, `IApplicationPartManagerWithAssemblies`:

 * `WithReferences()` adds all referenced assemblies from the added parts.
 This immediately loads any transitively referenced assemblies.
 Assembly loading errors are ignored.
 * `WithCodeGeneration()` generates support code for the added parts and adds it to the part manager.
 Note that this requires the `Microsoft.Orleans.OrleansCodeGenerator` package to be installed and is commonly referred to as runtime code generation.

 Type discovery requires that the provided Application Parts include specific attributes.
-Adding the build-time code generation package `Microsoft.Orleans.OrleansCodeGenerator.Build` to each project containing Grains, Grain Interfaces, or Serializers is the recommended approach for ensuring that these attributes are present.
+Adding the build-time code generation package (`Microsoft.Orleans.CodeGenerator.MSBuild` or `Microsoft.Orleans.OrleansCodeGenerator.Build`) to each project containing Grains, Grain Interfaces, or Serializers is the recommended approach for ensuring that these attributes are present.
 Build-time code generation only supports C#.
 For F#, Visual Basic, and other .NET languages, code can be generated during configuration time via the `WithCodeGeneration()` method described above.
+More info regarding code generation could be found in [the corresponding section](../../core_concepts/code_generation.md).